Baird Health & Counseling Center Staff

 clinical mental health counselor

-Masha earned her master’s degree from Fitchburg State University and brings over twenty years of experience in assisting people in their journey towards connecting more deeply to their inner wisdom and accessing their own healing energy.
+Masha earned her master’s degree from Fitchburg State University and brings more than twenty years of experience in assisting people in their journey towards connecting more deeply to their inner wisdom and accessing their own healing energy.

 clinical mental health counselor